Assisted Sales: What are They and Do They Work? 2023

 Do a little research

-A “Builder Assisted Sale” is a process whereby the owner of a property enters into a contract with a building firm or developer.
+A ‘builder assisted sale’ is a process whereby the owner of a property enters into a contract with a building firm or developer.

-This is a swift and easy way for a building firm to sell a home on one of their new developments - and it’s possible for them to make a good profit by renovating the property they acquire from the seller before selling it on.
+This is a swift and easy way for a building firm to sell a home on one of their new developments, and it’s possible for them to make a good profit by renovating the property they acquire from the seller before selling it on.

 Usually, the builder teams up with an estate agent in order to sell the property swiftly, and for a good price.
-To aid this along, the builder often arranges all property valuations themselves, and may also pay for the estate agent’s fees
+To help this along, the builder often arranges all property valuations themselves, and may also pay for the estate agent’s fees

-Benefits of a Builder Assisted Sale
+Benefits of a builder assisted sale

-Drawbacks of a Builder Assisted Sale
+Drawbacks of a builder assisted sale

 As mentioned above, the contract terms associated with Builder Assisted sales are usually fairly inflexible; if you want their help in selling your property, you will be required to purchase a property they have developed.